A paddle across Highland Lake is worth the wait in traffic

 Get out: There’s just one public launch on the lake, so you’ll have to leave the way you came.
 It caters to hand-carry boats only.

 Highland Lake covers 623 acres and straddles Falmouth, Westbrook and Windham.
-At it’s deepest, there’s 67 feet of water.
+At its deepest, there’s 67 feet of water.
 That’s up in the north end.
 We paddled the southern, narrow end.
 It was rarely over our heads.
-By midsummer, it will be thick with reeds and lilly pads.
+By midsummer, it will be thick with reeds and lily pads.

 Don’t confuse it with another lake bearing the same name further down Route 302, in Bridgton.
 This Highland Lake used to be called Duck Pond.
 That name vanished from maps and the post office around the turn of the 20th century.
 I bet that’s just about the same time someone tried selling vacation house lots on it.
 Folks were probably a lot more willing to fork over big bucks for a spot on Highland Lake, rather than Duck Pond.